Sub-exponential convergence to equilibrium for Gaussian driven Stochastic Differential Equations with semi-contractive drift: Overview of the proof of the theorems

+where $K_R, K_r>0$ are independent of $k$ ($K_R$ refers to the Remote past, while $K_r$ is for the recent past).

-Condition \eqref{memorycondition} means that at time $\tau_k$, the supremum norm of the memory term of the decomposition introduced in Subsection \ref{sec:decompo-fbm-ter} is bounded with a large probability.
+Condition \eqref{memorycondition} means that at time $\tau_{k+1}$, the supremum norm of the memory term (see the decomposition introduced in Subsection \ref{sec:decompo-fbm-ter}) is bounded with positive probability (conditionally to ${\cal F}_{1+\tau_k}$).
+In particular, notice that the remote past is controlled deterministically, which will be crucial in Section \ref{sec:contraction}.
 Roughly, the consequence is that the dynamics of the SDE between $\tau_k$ and $\tau_{k+1}$ is not so far from a standard diffusion perturbed by a controlled drift term.
 Such a property is certainly of interest if one is able to obtain some probabilistic bounds on the sequence $(\tau_k)_{k\ge1}$.
-More precisely, one can build a sequence $(\tau_k)_{k\ge1}$ such that the condition \eqref{memorycondition} holds and such that for any $p\in\N$,
+More precisely, one can build a sequence $(\tau_k)_{k\ge1}$ such that the condition \eqref{memorycondition} holds and such that for $\lambda>0$ and $r>0$, there exists $C_{\lambda,r}>0$ such that for all $k\in\N$,